rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

-# Six basic performance advices for porting kernels to the GPU.
+# (WIP) Six basic performance advices for porting kernels to the GPU.

 ## 0. Introduction
 ### Some context and motivations

-Hello world !
-This is my first blog post.
-I'm Rémi Bourgeois, PhD.
-I am a researcher engineer working at the French Atomic Energy Comission (CEA).
-I work on the [TRUST platform](https://cea-trust-platform.github.io/), a HPC (multi-GPU) CFD code that serves as a basis for many research/industrial applications.

 I was hired by CEA to join the porting effort of this legacy code to the GPU using [Kokkos](https://github.com/kokkos/kokkos).
 This is quite a challenging task as the code is 20 years old, and more than 1400 kernels were identified to be ported to the GPU !
 As I went and optimized some kernels, something struck me: